Hong Kong govt: Violence is harmful, won’t solve divisions

 Thousands of people, black-clad masked protesters alongside families with children, defied a police ban and peacefully marched 2 kilometers (1.2 miles) from the Causeway Bay shopping district to the central business district, making continuous calls for democratic reforms.
 Police had turned down the march permit, but the demonstrators were undeterred, as they have been all summer.

 Some protesters later burned Chinese flags and vandalized subway stations.
 Hundreds of them targeted the government office complex, throwing bricks and gasoline bombs through police barriers.
-Police responded by firing volleys of tear gas and using water cannon trucks to spray chemical-laced water as well as blue liquid that helped them identify offenders.
+Police responded by firing volleys of tear gas and using water cannon trucks to spray pepper-laced water as well as blue liquid that helped them identify offenders.
 Protesters retreated but regrouped in cat-and-mouse battles lasting a few hours before calm returned.

+Pro-Beijing supporters turned up at the North Point and Fortress Hill neighborhoods late Sunday, leading to brawls.
+Police in a statement Monday said people used iron hammers and other weapons to attack each other, leading to a number of injuries and forcing police to deploy tear gas.

+Police also said “radical protesters escalated their violent acts” by throwing petrol bombs at police officers and vowed to step up enforcement.
+In one case, it said protesters hurled petrol bombs at two police officers, who were forced to withdraw pistols as a warning to disperse them.

 The anti-government protests have taken place since June and increasingly have been marked by violence and clashes with police.
 The movement was sparked by an extradition bill many Hong Kong residents see as an example of the territory’s autonomy being eroded under Chinese rule.